-The RTS New York City MABS is part of the Redeemer City Ministry (RCM) program, offered by RTS in partnership with Redeemer City to City (CTC).
-RCM students receive priority admission to the MABS program; potential scholarship funding from CTC, and special vocational assessment, training and support from CTC staff during seminary.
-Upon graduation students are eligible to participate in CTC's City Ministry Program for ministry in the global city.
+All RTS New York City M.A.B.S. students participating in the Redeemer City Ministry Scholarship (RCM) program are required to make the following curricular adjustments.
+RCM students receive priority admission to the M.A.B.S. program; potential scholarship funding from Redeemer City to City (CTC); and special vocational assessment, training, and support from CTC staff during seminary.
+Upon graduation, students are eligible to participate in CTC's City Ministry Program for ministry in the global city.
 For further details, please see the RTS website.

-Currently, RTS NYC is approved for the student to take 49% of the MABS degree (32 credit hours) in New York City.
+Currently, RTS NYC is approved for the student to take 49% of the M.A.B.S. degree (32 credit hours) in New York City.
 Courses in the core curriculum are offered either residentially or by distance learning and need not be taken in the order listed.